justaspamemail10/RealTimeOffline/README.md

 # Future updates
 No future updates are guaranteed, but I will do what I can.

-Use Issues to request merging updates from original mod.
+Use Issues to report bugs related to this fork and to request merging updates from original mod.
 For any other changes contact dymanoid.